reactjs/react.dev/src/content/reference/react/Children.md

 ### Calling a render prop to customize rendering {/*calling-a-render-prop-to-customize-rendering*/}

 Instead of producing JSX for every single item, you can also pass a function that returns JSX, and call that function when necessary.
-In this example, the `App` Component passes a `renderContent` function to the `TabSwitcher` component.
+In this example, the `App` Component passes a `renderContent` function to the `TabSwitcher` Component.
 The `TabSwitcher` Component calls `renderContent` only for the selected tab:

 <Sandpack>